“Maximise customer value quickly, consistently and sustainably”

 At the organisation-level, Agile Leaders may have specific targets mandated through government policy.
 Where this occurs the division of these targets across each product, and service can be expected.

-Whilst the four measurable units are consistent, the actual targets used will vary considerably between organisations.
+Whilst the three measurable units are consistent, the actual targets used will vary considerably between organisations.
 It is not necessary or expected to identify the ‘perfect’ targets during the outset.

 What is important is that the Customer, Agile Team(s) and Leaders agree upon the targets to be used.
 And all agree to tweak as necessary based upon data collected during the life of a product, or service.